 - 1 to 2 green chilies chopped or slit

-- 2 to 4 tbsps grated coconut fresh or frozen (optional)
+- 2 to 4 tablespoons coconut grated, fresh or frozen (optional)

 - Firstly to make idli upma, crumble the refrigerated idlis.
 Set aside.

-- Heat oil in a pan and allow cumin and mustard to crackle.
+- Heat oil in a pan on a medium heat.
+Add cumin and mustard seeds.

-- Next add dals, peanuts and fry until the peanuts are golden.
+- When they begin to splutter, add dals, peanuts and fry until the peanuts are golden & aromatic.